Developing SSE Type MCP Services

 ```

-Here we have defined 4 tools:
+Here we have defined a total of 4 tools, which are:

 - `getProducts`: Get all product information